biojava/biojava.github.io/_wikis/BioJava:Cookbook:Sequence:Reverse.md

 -----------------------------------------------------

-To reverse complement a DNA SymbolList or Sequence simply use the DNATool.reverseComplement(SymbolList sl) method.
+To reverse complement a DNA SymbolList or Sequence simply use the DNATools.reverseComplement(SymbolList sl) method.
 An equivalent method is found in RNATools for performing the same operation on RNA based Sequences and SymbolLists.

     import org.biojava.bio.symbol.*;